erinkeith/erinkeith.github.io/135/topics/2d_arrays.md

 </p>
 <h4><a name="element_access">Accessing Elements</a></h4>
 <p>
   We will still need to access each <em>element</em> one at a time.
-To do that, we'll use the square brackets again but instead of having the size inside, it will be the row and column <em>index</em>.
+To do that, we'll use the square brackets again but instead of having the sizes inside, it will be the row and column <em>index</em>.
 </p>
 <p>
   <strong>WARNING!</strong> Index values <u>still</u> always start at <code>0</code>.
 They <strong><em>do not</em></strong> start at <code>1</code> (and should almost never be used that way).